-Additional Insured.
+X Additional Insured.
 Owner shall be named as an additional insured on Constructor’s CGL specified for operations and completed operations, but only with respect to liability for bodily injury, property damage, or personal and advertising injury to the extent caused by the negligent acts or omissions of Constructor, or those acting on Constructor’s behalf, in the performance of Constructor’s Work for Owner at the Worksite.

 OCP.
 Constructor shall provide an Owners’ and Contractors’ Protective Liability Insurance (“OCP”) policy with limits equal to the limits on CGL specified, or limits as otherwise required by Owner.